Water Project- Colab

 Visit the grand event at the main Quad UIUC and be part of the celebrations in numerous ways.

 Enjoy the beauty of spring at Busey woods, Urbana.
-Join the hike lead by wetland scientist, Julie Nieset
+Join the hike lead by wetland scientist, Julie Nieset and UPD staff.

 Event is free but registration is required.
 Link below.